anakin-1181/Draw_A_Number/README.md

 # Draw A Number (MNIST CNN Demo)

 This Hugging Face Space lets you draw a digit (0–9) on a canvas and the app predicts the number using a PyTorch CNN trained on MNIST.
+The model was trained in the machine-learning-notebook repository; this Space demonstrates a demo use case of that trained model.

 The model weights are stored separately in a model repository and loaded with `hf_hub_download()` at runtime.
+Note: this Space is a demo that uses the model and training artifacts from the machine-learning-notebook repository.

 ## Tech Stack
 - Flask backend